The Van Life Dream

 There are no rules (except for those pesky speed limits!) and no one calls the shots except for you.
 But it means shifting the way you think about your place in the world.
 Many of us find security in our homes.
 Yet, home truly is where the heart is.

-Even though a van conversion isn’t a house, in a traditional sense, it’s still a cozy home.
+Even though a bus or a van conversion isn’t a house, in a traditional sense, it’s still a cozy home.
 It’s small and always moving, but it allows you to ride in the slipstream of life – and it’s the most exhilarating experience you’ll ever have.

 The Price of Freedom

 Jumping off life’s treadmill can be scary.
 You may even wonder if freedom can be found outside of its constraints.
 Real freedom starts when you rise above society’s idea of who you are and where you should be.

 I don't mean to sound like an anarchist, but when you live the van life or in a skoolie, you realize just how little it takes to be happy and comfortable.
 You get rid of a lot of your material possessions because you simply don't have room for them.
 You cut the BS out!
 This even applies when living in the woods camping for a week at a time.
 Something just seems to happen in your mind where you're so in tune with your surroundings, it's peaceful.

 This whole movement of the minimalist isn't just a fad.
 Before it had this fancy name and it was cool to be a minimalist, it was just called simple living.
 That looked like many things to many different people.
 You could have a house in the middle of nowhere, growing your food.
 You could live in a small apartment even though you can afford more, you could live in a van down by the river...